Kong/docs.konghq.com/app/2.1.x/admin-api.md

     `read_timeout`<br>*optional* |  The timeout in milliseconds between two successive read operations for transmitting a request to the upstream server.
 Defaults to `60000`.
     `tags`<br>*optional* |  An optional set of strings associated with the Service, for grouping and filtering.
     `client_certificate`<br>*optional* |  Certificate to be used as client certificate while TLS handshaking to the upstream server.
 With form-encoded, the notation is `client_certificate.id=<client_certificate id>`.
 With JSON, use "`"client_certificate":{"id":"<client_certificate id>"}`.
     `tls_verify`<br>*optional* |  Whether to enable verification of upstream server TLS certificate.
-If set to `null` then Nginx default is respected.
+If set to `null`, then the Nginx default is respected.
-    `tls_verify_depth`<br>*optional* |  Maximum depth of chain while verifying upstream server's TLS certificate.
-If set to `null` when Nginx default is respected.
-Defaults to `null`.
+    `tls_verify_depth`<br>*optional* |  Maximum depth of chain while verifying Upstream server's TLS certificate.
+If set to `null`, then the Nginx default is respected.
+Default: `null`.
-    `ca_certificates`<br>*optional* |  Array of `CA Certificate` object UUIDs that are used to build the trust store while verifying upstream server's TLS certificate.
-If set to `null` when Nginx default is respected.
-If default CA list in Nginx are not specified and TLS verification is enabled, then handshake with upstream server will always fail (because no CA are trusted).
+    `ca_certificates`<br>*optional* |  Array of `CA Certificate` object UUIDs that are used to build the truststore while verifying an Upstream server's TLS certificate.
+If set to `null`, then the Nginx default is respected.
+If default CA list in Nginx are not specified and TLS verification is enabled, then the handshake with the Upstream server will always fail (because no CA are trusted).
 With form-encoded, the notation is `ca_certificates[]=4e3ad2e4-0bc4-4638-8e34-c84a417ba39b&ca_certificates[]=51e77dc2-8f3e-4afa-9d0e-0e3bbbcfd515`.
-With JSON, use an Array.
+With JSON, use an array.
     `url`<br>*shorthand-attribute* |  Shorthand attribute to set `protocol`, `host`, `port` and `path` at once.
 This attribute is write-only (the Admin API never "returns" the url).

 service_json: |